rrokutaro/pinterest-board-downloader/README.md

 -   **Import & Export History**: Easily back up your download history to a JSON file.
 This is perfect for transferring your history to a new browser or computer.
 You can import a previously exported history file to pick up right where you left off.
 -   **Clear History**: Want a fresh start?
 You can now clear your entire download history with a single click.
--   **UI Toggle for Skipping Pins**: The "Skip Already Downloaded Pins" feature can now be toggled on or off directly from the downloader's UI, giving you more flexibility during your download sessions.

 ## What's New (v1.1 - July 20, 2025)